Niknymusing/audiosync-player/README.md

 Run the server script:

-bash
-Copy code
-python server.py
+python3 socketserver.py

 The server is now running and waiting for clients to connect.

 ## Flutter Client
-Navigate to the client directory.
+To run the app locally in Xcode simulator, navigate to the client directory, and do:

-Run the client app:

-bash
-Copy code
 flutter run

-The client app is now running and will connect to the server.
+The client app is now running and will attempt to connect to the server.

 ## Code Explanation